celery/celery/docs/userguide/security.rst

 support for using syslog.

-A tip for the paranoid is to send logs using UDP and cut the transmit part of the logging servers network cable :-)
+A tip for the paranoid is to send logs using UDP and cut the transmit part of the logging server's network cable :-)

 .. _`syslog-ng`: http://en.wikipedia.org/wiki/Syslog-ng
 .. _`rsyslog`: http://www.rsyslog.com/